barelyhuman/commitlog/readme.md

 it is usable by manualling installing the go package for now and isn't available as a binary right now, still under heavy development

+To see an example of this in action, you can check the actions file for this repo.
+Yes it uses itself to generate the release logs

 ```sh
 commitlog path/to/repository
 ```